genropy/genropy_saved/docs/genro/library_reference/genro/gnrpy/gnr/web/batch/btcprint.rst

 mail_tags
 ---------

-    Specify the authorization level needed by the customer to send emails

-    If the user has the same authorization level of the *mail_tags* level, then he can use some additional options of the :ref:`print_setting_dialog` (the :ref:`print_pdf_by_mail` and the :ref:`print_deliver_mails`).
-Default value is ``admin``
+    Specify the authorization level needed by the customer to send print through email: if the user has the same authorization level of the *mail_tags* level, then he can use some additional options of the :ref:`print_setting_dialog` (the :ref:`print_pdf_by_mail` and the :ref:`print_deliver_mails`)

     For more information, check the :ref:`print_setting_dialog_print` section